-To minimise the impact of Io minimise the impact of development on neighbouring villages and public roads, landscaped areas could be provided around the site.
-This could include existing or potentially re-routed public footpaths.
+To minimize the impact of development on neighbouring villages and justic roads. landscaped areas could be provided around the site.
+This could include existing or potentially se-located public footpaths.

 Our approach is to create an attractive place to work, which blends in with the natural environment.
 Good access to nature and green spaces will support the health and wellbeing of staff and visitors.
-Landscaped areas could minimise potential impacts on neighbouring communities and the natural environment.
+Landwaged areas could minimise potential impacts on neighbouring communities, and the natural annivorument.